mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

      ! ... other namelist parameters ...
    /

-You will see lines like this in the model's standard output stream:
+After recompiling and running the model, you will see lines like this in the model's standard output stream:

 .. code:: console